isomerpages/pa-corp/_our-programmes/PA's Programmes.md

 <td rowspan="1" colspan="1">
 <p><a href="/our-programmes/passion-card" rel="noopener noreferrer nofollow" target="_blank">Passion Card</a>
 <br>The PAssion Card offers exclusive privileges to its members for PA's exciting
-<br>range of courses and activities.
+range of courses and activities.
 <br>
 </p>
 </td>